Missouri Route 52: Route description

+Route 52 is largely a two-lane highway for its entirety except for the concurrency with I-49/US 71 and US 65.
+A portion through Versailles and Eldon has a center lane for left turning.

 Route 52 begins at the Kansas state line from a continuation from K-52.
-It shares a brief concurrency with I-49.
+It shares a brief concurrency with I-49 on the west side of Butler.
 After leaving I-49 it passes through Deepwater then it shares a concurrency with Route 13.
 It passes through Clinton where it leaves Route 13.
 Route 52 intersects with Route 2 in Windsor.
 Route 52 shares a concurrency with US 65.
 After leaving US 65, Route 52 passes through Cole Camp, Stover, and Versailles where it has a concurrency with Route 5.
 It leaves Route 5 and then passes through Marvin, Barnett, and Eldon before crossing US 54.
 It passes through Tuscumbia then it crosses the Osage River with a concurrency with Route 17.
 After leaving Route 17, it passes through St. Elizabeth then it ends at Route 133.